seananderson/metafolio/inst/ms/ms.md

 Given this
 interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.
-\R{B2:4}These risk and return elements are central to ecological management and conservation --- management aims to ensure stability over environmental variability (risk),
+These risk and return elements are central to ecological management and conservation --- management aims to ensure stability over environmental variability (risk),